dra2020/nagle/README.md

 The [examples directory](https://github.com/alecramsay/nagle/tree/master/examples) also contains pairs of files that define maps for PA, MD, and MA which can be analyzed at a command-line using the [analyze_plan.py script](https://github.com/alecramsay/nagle/blob/master/scripts/analyze_plan.py).

+This repository also supports the paper @alecramsay helped John Nagle write in Election Law Journal, “On Measuring Two-Party Partisan Bias in Unbalanced States.”

 ## License

 Distributed under the [The MIT License (MIT)](https://github.com/alecramsay/nagle/blob/master/LICENSE) Copyright © 2018–2021 Alec Ramsay